tmogrady/shell-genomics/_episodes/01-introduction.md

 This directory contains two files with `.fastq` extensions.
 FASTQ is a format for storing information about sequencing reads and their quality.
-We will be learning more about FASTQ files in a later lesson.

 ### Shortcut: Tab Completion

 Typing out file or directory names can waste a lot of time and it's easy to make typing mistakes.
 Instead we can use tab complete as a shortcut.
 When you start typing out the name of a directory or file, then hit the <kbd>Tab</kbd> key, the shell will try to fill in the rest of the directory or file name.